iMi-digital/magento2-customer-activation/README.md

 In the admin panel, got to `Stores > Configuration > Customers > Customer Configuration`.
 Open the `Create New Account Options` panel and set _Customer account need to be activated by an admin user_ to true for the stores where you want to enable the module.
+You may set your own email templates.

+## Email Templates
+### Account Activated Confirmation Notification
+Sent to the customer upon activation.
+The following variables are provided:
+* email: Customer email address
+* prefix: Customer prefix
+* firstname: Customer firstname
+* lastname: Customer lastname

+### Admin Notification
+Send to the "Sales Representative" after registration/email confirmation.
+The following variables are provided:
+* customer: The customer object
+* customer_admin_url: Link to the customer in adminhtml
+* formattedShippingAddress: The address set upon registration (if available/configured)

 ## How does it work?